crowdfavorite-mirrors/wp-press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.43 - 4 Feb 2014 =
+* Fixed : Posts inappropriately hidden from anonymous users on some installations
+* Compat : The Events Calendar Pro - Ajax calendar refresh returned no entries

+= 2.1.42 - 24 Jan 2014 =
+* Compat : PP Content Teaser - Teaser was not applied for posts listing when universal category exceptions are active
+* Compat : PP Content Teaser - Teaser was not applied for single post display under some configurations

+= 2.1.41 - 23 Jan 2014 =
+* Fixed : Read access to Media was blocked unexpectedly under some configurations

+= 2.1.40 - 17 Jan 2014 =
+* Compat : Slidedeck - Slides made by a direct media upload were not displayed correctly
+* Compat : Slidedeck - Iframe and RESS decks conflict with Press Permit; temporary workaround overrides those options
+* Compat : CMS Tree Page View - Pages editable based on exceptions were not displayed if they have an uneditable parent (also requires PP Compatibility Pack 2.1.11)

+= 2.1.39 - 9 Jan 2014 =
+* Fixed : Editing permissions were not propagated to newly created pages under some configurations on WP 3.8 (also requires PP Collaborative Editing 2.1.18)
+* Fixed : User search ajax submission with blank search box returned users by creation date with oldest first (should be newest first)
+* Fixed : Work around PHP Bug #52339 - SPL autoloader breaks class_exists()
+* Fixed : PHP Notices on when updating extension plugins with strict error reporting

+= 2.1.38 - 18 Dec 2013 =
+* Compat : WP 3.8 - styling corrections on Edit Permissions, Settings screens
+* Fixed : Post access blocked per-Role by a Universal Taxonomy Exception could not be enabled per-user or per-group by another Universal Taxonomy Exception
+* Fixed : When a page is re-saved to a different parent, exceptions propagated to subpages from the previous parent were not cleared
+* Fixed : When a page is re-saved to a different parent, exceptions from the new parent were not assigned to subpages
+* Fixed : Pro - Customization of role capabilities for stock WP roles was not reflected in supplemental role assignment (since 2.1.33)
+* Fixed : Pro - Editing exceptions remained partially active even if corresponding pro extensions disabled
+* Feature : Pro - Support list_all_posts, list_all_pages, etc. capabilities (also requires PP Collaborative Editing 2.1.16)
+* Change : Additional explanatory captions on Edit Permissions screen
+* Change : Link on Edit Permissions screen to reload with propagated exceptions displayed
+* Fixed : PHP Notices for non-static function definitions

+= 2.1.37 - 14 Dec 2013 =
+* Fixed : Pro - Assignment of Tags and other hierarchical taxonomies was not filtered based on "Only these" or "Not these" exceptions (also requires PP Collaborative Editing 2.1.15)
+* Fixed : PHP warning when uploading configuration data from a network installation
+* Doc : Corrected code comment for exceptions array in pp-user.php

+= 2.1.36 - 11 Dec 2013 =
+* Fixed : After saving changes to Universal Category Exceptions, redirect was back to Edit Category (Post Exceptions)
+* Change : Edit Category screen - additional inline note regarding Universal Category Exceptions
+* Fixed : Pro - Nav Menu Management exceptions were not not applied correctly in some configurations (also requires PP Collaborative Editing 2.1.14)
+* Fixed : Pro - Term Management and Association exceptions assigned via Edit Category screen were not stored correctly (also requires PP Collaborative Editing 2.1.14)
+* Fixed : Pro - Editors excluded from managing specific categories could still edit them via direct URL
+* Fixed : Pro - On Edit Category screen, exceptions metabox for term management was incorrectly captioned as "Post Management"
+* Change : Pro - On Edit Permissions screen, simplify captioning for currently stored term management and association exceptions

+= 2.1.35 - 6 Dec 2013 =
+* Fixed : When a Page exception was changed from "also subpages" to "selected only", subpage exceptions were retained but became inaccessable on Edit User/Group screen
+* DB : Update to 2.1.35 exposes propagated exceptions whose base exception is deleted or no longer marked for propagation (and logs them to option ppc_exposed_eitem_orphans)
+* Fixed : Page exceptions were propagated to attachments
+* DB : Update to 2.1.35 deletes invalid / redundant attachment exceptions
+* DB : Update to 2.1.35 exposes propagated attachment Edit Attachment exceptions
+* DB : Update to 2.1.35 exposes propagated attachment "Read Attachment - Only These" exceptions

+= 2.1.34 - 2 Dec 2013 =
+* Fixed : With PP File URL Filter active, attachments to private posts were not visible unless user had editing capabilities (since 2.1.30)

+= 2.1.33 - 15 Nov 2013 =
+* Fixed : Improper filtering of get_tags() function
+* Change : By default, Post Tag is enabled as a filtered taxonomy.
+Previously, it was default disabled yet front end tag filtering was implicitly forced.
+* Change : If PP_GROUP_RESTRICTIONS constant is defined, allow the Editing Exceptions metabox on Edit Post screen to block Groups
+* Change : If PP File URL Filter is not active, Reading Exceptions metabox on Edit Media screen displays notice about direct file access
+* Change : Display warning if a supplemental role assignment will use default capabilities due to invalid customization of the role definition
+* Change : Include PP Group Membership in Permissions > Settings > Help > configuration data upload by default
+* Fixed : Database error if external code calls pp_get_groups_for_user() with a metagroup_type argument
+* Fixed : Fatal error on Permissions > Settings > Help > configuration data upload if RS/PP import data enabled and PP Import version number was deleted from database

+= 2.1.32 - 8 Nov 2013 =
+* Fixed : Exceptions could not be assigned on Edit Post screen if post type name contains a dash
+* Change : If PP_GROUP_RESTRICTIONS constant is defined, allow Post editing Exceptions with "Not these" or "Only these" adjustment to be assigned to custom groups
+* Change : Revised extension installation/update code to more closely mirror the core WP process; may resolve some rare installation errors

 = 2.1.31 - 30 Oct 2013 =
 * Fixed : Terms were not included in get_terms() output based on user's access to private posts (since 2.1.28)